Janet-Cajavilca/R-Capstone-Project-Cyclistic/README.md

-# Capstone Project Cyclist
+# Capstone Project Cyclistic
-This project was done to complete my

 ## Introduction

-In this case study, I will perform the task of a junior data analyst.
+In this case study, I performed the task of a junior data analyst.
+This project was done to complete the Google Data Analytics Capstone from the Course Google Data Analytics Professional Certificate by Coursera Link

 The work is for the fictional company, Cyclistic.
 I was assigned to answer the question: **How do annual members and casual riders use Cyclist bikes differently?**
 To answer the key business question, I will follow the steps of the data analysis process: *ask, prepare, process, analyze, share, and act.*

 ### Scenario